 La relación lineal teórica, obtenida a partir de la ecuación 1.15, entre la Gw y peso del PPS se observa junto con datos experimentales en la figura 4B.
 El coeficiente de Pearson para esta relación es de 0.92. hay que poner que significa -a/b

 Application of the phenotyping methodology to two breeding populations and distinct plant developmental stages

+Usando jas lif time y conductance

 Analysis of water consumption kinetic in response to a progressive water deficit was performed in a biparental population.
 Two parameters, t 0.5 and Gw (t 0.5), were selected to characterize de variability of the recombinants genotypes (Figure 5A).
 Values of t 0.5 ranked between 2 and 6 days showing a high variability in the kinetic of water consumption.
 However, most of the genotypes have t0.5 lower than 5 days, normal distribution observed confirms the values of parameters have a biological behavior inside the population.
 On the other hand, distribution of Gw t0.5 ranked between 101.8 and 202.8 (poner unidades) show normal distribution than accomplish the behavior of water consumption response (Fig5).

 When the phenotyping protocol was evaluated in V5 plants of an elite breeding population (wider genotypic background) similar range of t0.5 values were obtained compared with obtained in the biparental population evaluated in V3 plants (Fig 5 C and Fig 5A).
 However, when Gw t0.5 was analyzed a wider range of values was obtained (6-300) showing this parameter is more affected by the developmental stage (Fig 5D and Fig 5 B) This confirms the idea that parameters identified by the model are biologically relevant and at least in soybean could help the analysis of plant response to water deficit.

-For both variables in both populations three groups was generated considering the values of t0.5 and Gw (t0.5) of each genotypes.
+ACA HAY QUE PONER PARA QUE SIRVE ESTA CLASIFICACION O QUE SIGNIFICA For both variables in both populations three groups was generated considering the values of t0.5 and Gw (t0.5) of each genotypes.
 Group 1 and 3 include the genotypes with values in the percentile 10 % (Fig. 4 and 5) and 90% respectively, group 2 include genotypes with values between both previous Groups.

 Gw(1/2) es la mitad de Gw0.
 No es que la medimo a t0 y la dividimos por 2.
 La estimamos para el t0.5. ese es el verso que tenemos que armar

-Fig5 ……..)……………….
+Fig5 Distribution de los valores de los parametros de t0.5 y Gwt05 en dos población de soja.

+Usando todas la variables fenotípicas

 A PCA in both breeding populations was performed in order to identify the contribution and relation of different parameters generated by the mathematical modelling on water consumption curve (Fig 6).